maxmurdoch/flock/src/pages/products/recreational.md

   title: Applying for your PfCO?
 doINeedInsurance:
   bigText: >-
-    Whilst it's not a legal requirement for recreational drone pilots to have insurance in the UK, it's important to recognise the risks: a flying robot with spinning propellers has the potential to cause some serious damage if something were to go wrong.
+    Whilst it's not a legal requirement for hobbyist drone pilots to have insurance in the UK, it's important to recognise the risks: a flying robot with spinning propellers has the potential to cause some serious damage if something were to go wrong.